Relieve Your Foot Pain with Help from Vargas Foot & Ankle Specialists

 Stretching and strengthening exercises can be done at home, or under the guidance of a physical therapist, says our League City, TX, podiatrist.
 Other therapies to try are shoe inserts, like heel cups or orthotics, to help distribute the pressure to your feet more evenly.

 Relieving your plantar fasciitis pain can involve a combination of different treatment measures, advises our podiatrist in League City.
 Most patients recover with conventional methods, including resting, icing, and stretching.

-Call Foot & Ankle Associates for an appointment to get your heel pain back under control.
+Call Vargas Foot & Ankle Specialists for an appointment to get your heel pain back under control.